 Boulder Valley Comprehensive Plan (BVCP)

-The Boulder Valley Comprehensive Plan (BVCP) is a joint plan between the City of Boulder and Boulder County to inform and guide their shared responsibility for planning and development in the Boulder Valley.
+The Boulder Valley Comprehensive Plan (BVCP) is a joint plan between the City of Boulder and Boulder County to guide planning and development in the Boulder Valley.

 Since 1970, the City of Boulder and Boulder County have jointly adopted a comprehensive plan that guides land use decisions in the Boulder Valley.
 The Boulder Valley Comprehensive Plan seeks to protect the natural environment of the Boulder Valley while fostering a livable, vibrant and sustainable community.
 The current plan was ﬁrst adopted in 1977.
 Since then, six major updates have been completed: 1982, 1990, 1995, 2000, 2005 and 2010.